Last updated February 24, 2025

 your information when necessary to save or protect an individual’s

-vital interest, such as to prevent harm. - WHAT LEGAL BASES DO WE RELY ON TO
+- WHAT LEGAL BASES DO WE RELY ON TO

 PROCESS YOUR INFORMATION?